mozilla-releng/relengdocs/tutorials/accounts_setup.md

 * [releng-reviewers](https://phabricator.services.mozilla.com/tag/releng-reviewers/)
 * (optional) [taskgraph-reviewers](https://phabricator.services.mozilla.com/project/view/140/)

-## Mercurial
+## Gecko Development

-Most development in releng (and at Mozilla writ-large) is stored in version control using [hg](http://mercurial.selenic.com/).
-There is an excellent step-by-step guide for setting up and using hg: [Mercurial for Mozillians](https://mozilla-version-control-tools.readthedocs.org/en/latest/hgmozilla/index.html).
-More information on this can be found in [here](https://firefox-source-docs.mozilla.org/contributing/vcs/mercurial.html) and [here](https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html).

-The root webview of the Mozilla hg repositories is here: [hg.mozilla.org](https://hg.mozilla.org/) while most releng code lives in repos under [hg.mozilla.org/build](https://hg.mozilla.org/build).
+Some of your work will involve making changes to the [Gecko Repository](https://github.com/mozilla-firefox/firefox).
+This repository is hosted on GitHub, but we do not open pull requests against it.
+Instead, these changes flow through [Phabricator](https://phabricator.services.mozilla.com/) for review, and [Lando](https://lando.moz.tools/) for merging.

+You should have a read over the [Firefox Contributors' Quick Reference](https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html) for additional details on how to write and submit patches to this repository.

+There are 3 levels of commit access:
+* Level 1 access allows you to use the [Try Server](https://wiki.mozilla.org/ReleaseEngineering/TryServer).
+* Level 2 access is required to land code in certain project repositories.
+* Level 3 access is required to land code in [the Gecko Repository](https://github.com/mozilla-firefox/firefox).

+Your work will often require you to have level 3 access, so you should request it on Day 1 (see below).
+Other members of the team will provide the necessary vouching.

-Please fill out the [Commit Access form](https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/) and submit it via a bug on file such as [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1734247).
+You will also need to fill out the [Commit Access form](https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/) and submit it via a bug on file such as [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1734247).
 Make sure to include (comment) your SSH public key and request 2 peers to vouch for you.

-There are 3 levels of commit access:
-* Level 1 access allows you to use the [Try Server](https://wiki.mozilla.org/ReleaseEngineering/TryServer) and setup user repos.
-As a new contributor, you should request this on day one.
-* Level 2 access is required to land code in the build and project repos.
-Once you have a proven track record of successful patches, you can ask your manager/mentor to vouch for your Level 2 access.
-Your manager/mentor can also land patches for you until you receive Level 2 access
-* Level 3 access is required to land code in [mozilla-central](https://hg.mozilla.org/mozilla-central) and its derived integration & release branches.
-At some point in your Mozilla contribution story, you may need Level 3 access but many contributors never do.
-Talk to your manager/mentor if you think you need this access.
-You should already have Level 2 access when you request Level 3
+This is required to grant you commit access to the Gecko repository.

+At the time of writing, we are in a halfway state when it comes to migrating to GitHub.
+Although all commits flow through GitHub, all of our CI and Automation responds to events from read-only mirrors on https://hg.mozilla.org.
+This has little impact on how you interact with the repository, but it is good to be aware of.

 ## Git & Github
 Please file [a bug similar to this one](https://bugzilla.mozilla.org/show_bug.cgi?id=1805749) and include the following teams to be added.
 Ask for your manager to vouch in the bug for these changes.
 The teams you need to be added are: